Air strike kills five al Qaeda militants in Yemen

 A suicide bomber rammed a car packed with explosives into a military police complex in the southern coastal city of Mukallah on Sunday, killing at least 11 soldiers.

-Additional reporting by Mohammed Mukhashaf in Aden; Writing by Yara Bayoumy; Editing by Angus McDowall and Mark Heinrich
+Reporting By Mohammed Ghobari; Writing by Yara Bayoumy; Editing by Angus McDowall and Andrew Heavens